Guns in capitol buildings divide states after armed protests

 “If you have more guns in the building when you’re talking about things that are so personal and intense … you do worry about things escalating,” she said.

-Story by Iris Samuels and Lindsay Whitehurst.
+Iris Samuels and Lindsay Whitehurst, The Associated Press/ Report for America.
+Whitehurst reported from Salt Lake City.
 Associated Press reporter Sean Murphy in Oklahoma City, Oklahoma, and AP reporters around the country contributed.
 Samuels is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in newsrooms to report on undercovered issues.